onkelhoy/Courses/README.md

 #hp222fq courses

-Hi and welcome to my courses im taking at the *Linneus Univeristy - Växjö Sweden*.
+Hi and welcome to my courses im taking at the *Linneus Univeristy - VÃ¤xjÃ¶ Sweden*.

 Dont really know why you are looking into this, but if you are curious the courses have their own branches.